Project-Harmoni/harmoni-edge/README.md

 supabase functions deploy function-name-here

-Note: you will need to run “functions deploy” multiple times, once for each edge function.
+Note: for a new online test environment, you will need to run “functions deploy” multiple times, once for each edge function.
 Each subfolder in harmoni-edge/supabase/functions/ is a function name.

-The push is for migrations (structure and database function changes) and does not include seed data.
+The push is for migrations (structure and database function changes).
-This avoids unintentional changes to the online test data.
+It does not push seed data or add or drop rows in tables.

 For further details, see the "Deploy your project" section in the local development guide: